pj8912/python_p2p/README.md

 - Dynamic discovery of other nodes in the network.
 - Ability to send messages to other nodes in the network.

+## Limitations
+- The network does not support secure communication and is vulnerable to hacking and eavesdropping.

 ## Contribute
 - If you are interested in contributing to the development of the P2P network, you can create a pull request with your changes.
 All contributions are welcome and appreciated.